bartuakyurek/Spring-Decomposed-Skinning/README.md

 # Spring Decomposed Dynamic Skinning
  This repository demonstrates a dynamic deformation achieved by adding spring helper bones to an existing geometric skinning pipeline.
 Note that it's a work in progress.
+Currently you can run either the files under ./tests/ or ./demo/ directories, e.g. ``python ./tests/spring_bone_test.py``.

 ![A chain of skeletal bones jiggles through a rigid motion.](./img/jiggle-chain.gif)